-ING applies this principle.
+ING Bank applies this principle.
 The members of the Supervisory Board of ING are sufficiently available and accessible to fulfil their tasks.
 The members of the Supervisory Board availability is a.o. reflected in the attendance lists of the Supervisory Board meetings.
-In 2012 on average 94% of the Supervisory Board members were present at the Supervisory Board and committee meetings.
-Outside these meetings various topics are discussed by e-mail or by phone or individual Supervisory Board members visit the ING offices upon request or on their own initiative.
+In 2014 on average 98% of the Supervisory Board members were present at the Supervisory Board and committee meetings.
+Outside these meetings various topics are discussed through e-mail or by phone or individual Supervisory Board members visit the ING offices upon request or on their own initiative.
 All members of the Supervisory Board also have an ING e-mail address.

-ING has amended the Charter of the Supervisory Board of ING Bank N.V. to implement this principle.
+ING has amended the Charter of the Supervisory Board.